Food Technology - Process and Product Review Testing

 - Payment – payable to the University of Maine.
-Results will not be released until full payment is received.
+We prefer that you send in your

-Pack your product carefully and mail to:Kathy Davis-Dentici University of Maine Food Science and Human Nutrition 5735 Hitchner Hall, Room 204 Orono, Maine 04469-5735
+If mailing your product, please pack products carefully and mail to:Kathy Davis-Dentici University of Maine School of Food and Agriculture 5735 Hitchner Hall, Room 201 Orono, Maine 04469-5735

 Questions about testing?

-Need Microbiological testing, shelf-life, accelerated shelf-life testing and nutrition analysis for labels?
+Need Microbiological testing, shelf-life and/or nutrition analysis for labels?